 The tubes shall be of internal diameter not less than 50mm with no internal projections or couplings.
 They can be of mild steel pipes.
-Four (4) nos. of tubes are required for each pile greater than 700mm diameter while two (2) nos. are required for each smaller diameter pile.
+Four (4) nos. of tubes are required for each pile of 700mm diameter or greater while two (2) nos. are required for each pile diameter smaller than 700mm.

-The tubes shall be fixed to the longitudinal bars with equal spacing on the inside perimeter of the links.
+The tubes shall be firmly secured to the longitudinal bars with equal spacing on the inside perimeter of the links.
 The tubes shall be watertight with the bottom of the tube sealed and suitably weighted to prevent floating.
 The tubes shall be secured to the internal face of the reinforcement cage at equal distance from each other on the circumference.

-The tubes shall extend the full depth of the pile and project 300mm above the top of the concrete and not lower than 300mm below the surface of the ground.
+The tubes shall be extended to the full depth of the pile and project 300mm above the top of the concrete and not lower than 300mm below the surface of the ground.
 All joints shall be made watertight.
 The tubes shall be filled with water to provide the necessary acoustic coupling, and then plugged or capped before concreting.
 The type of tube and condition of sealing shall be checked and approved by the Engineer before installation.